Moodle has two mechanisms for exporting and backing up course content.

 Backup Course Content

 Moodle has a backup feature that stores all (or selected parts) of a course to a compressed file that can be saved for future use or copied to a different Moodle site.
 This can be useful if an instructor is moving to a different institution or would like to have a backup of the course for safekeeping.
+This feature is not available to students.

 When making large or risky changes to your course, such as deleting a batch of files or making changes to the gradebook, you can back up the course just in case something goes wrong.